What makes a good handover?

 During handover, it is more important than ever to speak up if you are unsure, it sounds obvious but never make up what you think is happening!
 If you don’t know what a patient’s blood pressure is, say you don’t or better yet check their chart.
 Next time you’ll know to check beforehand.

 You’re there to learn so it’s reasonable to ask to just handover one or two patients to build up your confidence before you hand over the whole ward.
-Sarah had positive experiences of working with mentors to learn how to hand over.
-“Going through the report with me and making sure I understood everything that had been handed over really helped.
-Practicing handovers with my mentor before hand did as well.”
+Sarah had positive experiences of working with mentors to learn how to hand over: “Going through the report with me and making sure I understood everything that had been handed over really helped.
+Practicing handovers with my mentor and other students beforehand did as well.”

 This week’s top article: What makes a good handover? bit.ly/ttaFOB